sg893052/sonic-buildimage/manageability/mgmt-framework/Telemetry_Subscribe_RPC.md

 - Get preferences for a leaf path (with and without ON_CHANGE support)
 - Get preferences for multiple paths
 - Get preferences with include_subpaths=true
-- Get preferences with subscribe_supported filter
+- Get preferences with on_change_supported filter (both TRUE and FALSE)
 - Get preferences for a non-db path
-- Get preferences without wildcard keys and without module prefexes
+- Get preferences without wildcard keys and without module prefixes
 - Check error response for an invalid path
-- Send reuest and close the client stream immediately (manual verification of server logs)
+- Send request and close the client stream immediately (manual verification of server logs)
-- Send reuest and close the channel immediately (manual verification of server logs)
+- Send request and close the channel immediately (manual verification of server logs)

 ## 10.2 UT with Spytest